The Time Guardian: Production

-Eight weeks before shooting, Hannant says Hemdale presented him with a rewrite of the script by an American writer.
+Eight weeks before shooting, Hannant says Hemdale presented him with a re-write of the script by an American writer.
 Hannant tried to incorporate changes but says he did not have enough money.
 John Baxter quit the project and the shoot was cut from 13 weeks to nine.
-Hannant left the film during post production ("one step ahead of being fired," according to Baxter) and some extra scenes were shot by the editor.
+Hannant left the film during post-production ("one step ahead of being fired," according to Baxter) and some extra scenes were shot by the editor.

 Tom Burlinson was cast in the lead.
 "If we're successful," said Burlinson, "if it comes off, we'll show the world we can make this sort of film...
 I play a tough old so-and-so which is different for me...
 Ballard is almost an anti-hero and not like any of those young men I used to play.
 He doesn't take any nonsense and he's a bit of a head-thumper."

 Filming took place in South Australia at the soundstages of the South Australian Film Corporation at Hendon and at a deserted quarry outside Adelaide.
 Mirage Effects did the special effects.

 Baxter says the final film bore little relation to the original script:

 There was a minimal love story, no contrast in life styles.
 Prenzler had disappeared.
 The main role, in which we envisioned a mature international actor with a reputation in science fiction and action films (the prospectus specified "Scott Glenn or equivalent") was then by local boyish lad Tom Burlinson.
 At the behest of Hemdale, the film began and ended in a fire-fight (explaining to my satisfaction the awkward opening of The Terminator).

-Location of the small township that was destroyed in this film by the Jen-Diki.
-It was in an area of South Australia called Port Gawler.
-The little township was there for approximately 2 months then gone.
-Everything I had seen in the movie was also seen in the town, police car, service station and auto wreckers all the same as in the movie.
-Also security 24-7 while the town was there.